"We help families bounce and not break"

 Kevin Dutcher (Tommy Jefferson and Music Director)

-In the 39 years Kevin has been in the Twin Cities, he has directed more than 130 productions, music-directed and/or scored 60, and acted in 40 more.
+In the 40 years Kevin has been in the Twin Cities, he has directed more than 150 productions, music-directed and/or scored 65, and acted in 40 more.
 Favorite roles include “Josef Mashkan” in Minnesota Jewish Theatre Company‘s Old Wicked Songs, “Luther Rosser” in Theater Latte Da’s Parade and “Chico Marx” in Illusion Theater/ATM‘s The Cocoanuts.
-Kevin has entertained audiences for 30 seasons as “Albert the Elf” at Bachman’s during the Holiday Season.
-He is the Director of Theater Arts for the Spring Lake Park school district.
-He is tickled pink to be back performing this wonderful holiday show with his dearest friends and our wonderful audience!
+Kevin has entertained audiences for 31 seasons as “Albert the Elf” at Bachman’s during the Holiday Season.
+He is Director of Theater Arts for the Spring Lake Park school district, and tickled pink to be back performing this wonderful holiday show with his dearest friends and our wonderful audiences!

 Mark Bergren (Directing Consultant)